-DIY magnets and magnetic gaming time chart with a cookie sheet?
-Easy!
-Now, learn to make it so no one guesses that it’s a cookie sheet.
-That’s way better.
+Learn how to make DIY magnets and magnetic gaming time chart that no one can guess it’s a cookie sheet.
 It will even be a nice wall art for a boy’s room!

 Now, for the final step of the project: the bottom of the cookie sheet and the DIY magnets.